-The Spring Symposium is an opportunity for undergraduate students at Eastern Oregon to showcase and present their creative activities and accomplished studies to fellow students, faculty and the public.
+The Spring Symposium is an opportunity for all undergraduate students at Eastern Oregon University to showcase and present their creative activities and accomplished studies to fellow students, faculty and the community.

-Students will present on a variety of topics spanning the breadth of scholarly work undertaken on our campus.
-The presentations are discipline-specific and range from artistic displays, panel presentations, poster sessions, talks, exhibits, and performance art.
+Students present on a variety of topics spanning the breadth of scholarly work undertaken on our campus.
+Presentations include panels, poster sessions, talks, performance, and open studios.